-If you think your Advisors main role is to identify best funds, time the market or fill the form – I think you are wrong.
-Advisors main job is to stand between you and your mistakes.
+If you think your financial Advisors main role is to identify the best funds, time the market or fill the form – I think you are wrong.
+Advisor’s main job is to stand between you and your mistakes.
 Recently I was talking to one of the prospects and he asked how you manage your money?
 I laughed, this is the first time somebody asked me this question – I told him that I have a financial planner.
 And now it was his turn to laugh. : )

 Why I hired a financial planner?
 Because even I want to have a third person, who without involving emotions, can look at my financial situation and make suggestions.
 I am also doing financial planning and investment advice for two financial planners and a CA who is a Mutual Fund advisor.
-Recently one of my close friends won CNBC financial advisor award – he is after my life from many years that I manage his finance.
+Recently one of my close friends won CNBC financial advisor award – he is after my life for many years that I manage his finance.
 (But it’s my policy that I will not manage money for my friends and family members but clients can become my friend)

-So assuming that financial planner does not need advice, is again a mistake.
+So assuming that a financial planner does not need advice, is again a mistake.
 I think the role of financial Advisors should be understood in the right light.